isl-org/Open3D/docs/tutorial/ReconstructionSystem/register_fragments.rst

     CompensateReferencePoseGraphNode : reference : 0

-There are 14 fragments and 52 valid matching pairs between fragments.
+There are 14 fragments and 52 valid matching pairs among the fragments.
 After 23 iteration, 11 edges are detected to be false positive.
 After they are pruned, pose graph optimization runs again to achieve tight alignment.